PRIVATE ISLAND ESCAPES

 Maroon your tribe here and you can ﬂit between the island’s three gorgeous beaches, ﬂop into hammocks or take a snorkelling trip to the clear waters of Tobago Cay, stopping off for a picnic on a deserted coral atoll.

-With no vehicles, barely a building and little WiFi, this is the place to connect more deeply with family and friends, surrounded by nothing but birdsong and the ocean.
+With no vehicles, barely a building and little wifi (though the wifi is excellent in Reception if needed!), this is the place to connect more deeply with family and friends, surrounded by nothing but birdsong and the ocean.

 “So private are these cottages that if you dined on your veranda instead of at the restaurant, you could easily spend a week here and see no one but the staff.”